anglerud/makespace_servo_demo/docs/index.md

 3.3V, all the way up to its maximum operating voltage.

-# Our setup
+# Our setup for the STM32

 We connect the:

-* battery pack's ground to the black or blue power rail on the breadboard.
+* Battery pack's ground to the black or blue power rail on the breadboard.
-* servo's power lead (red) to the battery pack's 6V output.
+* Servo's power lead (red) to the battery pack's 6V output.
-* servo's ground lead (black or brown) to the common ground on the breadboard.
+* Servo's ground lead (black or brown) to the common ground on the breadboard.
-* servo's signal lead (white, yellow, or orange) to a row on the breadboard.
+* Servo's signal lead (white, yellow, or orange) to a row on the breadboard.
-* microcontroller's pin PA0 to the same row on the breadboard as the servo signal lead.
+* Microcontroller's pin PA0 to the same row on the breadboard as the servo signal lead.
-* microcontroller's SWD pins to the ST-link V2 programmer.
+* Microcontroller's SWD pins to the ST-link V2 programmer.
-* oscilloscope's ground probe to the breadboards's ground rail.
+* Oscilloscope's ground probe to the breadboard's ground rail.
-* oscilloscope's signal probe to the same row on the breadboard as the servo signal lead.
+* Oscilloscope's signal probe to the same row on the breadboard as the servo signal lead.

 We have connected up the oscilloscope so that we can visualise the servo